arhizome/reading/Technic_and_Magic.md

 p142

 Until this point, language existed only potentially within the ineffable – here, for the first time, __the ineffable speaks.
 The unspeakable speaks, while remaining unspeakable.__ By speaking, ineffable life creates a distance from itself.
 What used to be the absolute localization of an ineffable ‘here’, becomes the first displacement of a ‘there’ that can be grasped linguistically.

+## Person
+p143

+in the perspective of Magic’s cosmology the term ‘person’ has little to it that is specifically human. __Every non-human ‘this’, like every human ‘I’, is merely the first instance of a linguistic ground to which attributes and properties can be conceptually attributed__, and, whether attached to humans or non-humans, it is equally suitable to enable the emergence of a ‘person’.
+Drawing on its Latin etymology, per-sonar, a ‘person’ is just the first point through which the ineffable resounds. __A person is defined as such, exactly on the basis of its ability to be traversed by the light or sound of the ineffable dimension of existence – that is, by life.__

+p148
+the Hidden Imam is: ‘the Perfect Man, the Integral Man, “for it is he who enables all things to speak, and, __in becoming alive, each thing becomes a threshold of the spiritual world__”’.
+H. Corbin, History of Islamic Philosophy, London: Routledge, 2014, p.
+72

+## person’s work
+p149
+If we understand the ineffable as life, and life as the ineffable, this means that __*the person’s work consists primarily in shaping dead linguistic constructs, to render them*__ alive.
+Or, more correctly, to render them __*at once alive and dead*__, coherently with the fact that such a world is at once an emanation of the (living) ineffable, and a (dead) linguistic construct.